dgh-tweet-study/dgh-tweet-study.github.io/index.md

 ### Methodology

 We began with a focus on hashtags deployed against the conference.
-We can already see, in the list reproduced below, several the important themes: an idea of "Hinduphobia" and claims of "racism" alongside positive assertions of "SantanDharma" or "HinduRashtra"—themselves claims of an expansive, imperial and eternal religious state.
+We can already see, in the list reproduced below, several important themes: an idea of "Hinduphobia" and claims of "racism" alongside positive assertions of "SantanDharma" or "HinduRashtra"—themselves claims of an expansive, imperial and eternal religious state.
 We collected data through [Twitter’s academic API](https://developer.twitter.com/en/products/twitter-api/academic-research), which gave us free access to the full historical archive of tweets.
 We used Python to query the API and downloaded all tweets and retweets published between August 8 and September 21, 2021 that included any of the following hashtags:

 * #dgh
 * #Hinduphobic